turbot/flowpipe-mod-okta/README.md

 Run pipelines and use triggers for Okta resources.

-The Flowpipe GitLab Mod is a versatile and easy-to-use workflow automation tool designed to streamline GitLab-related tasks.
-This mod is a part of the Flowpipe ecosystem, which focuses on providing low-code, modular, and lightweight solutions for your GitLab workflow automation needs.
+The Flowpipe Okta Mod is a versatile and easy-to-use workflow automation tool designed to streamline Okta-related tasks.
+This mod is a part of the Flowpipe ecosystem, which focuses on providing low-code, modular, and lightweight solutions for your Okta workflow automation needs.

 # Documentation